jmeas/Shepherd/README.md

     new Urls(
       array(
-        '~[0-9]{4}/?$~'   =>   'numbers',  // This would catch /3432 and pass it the view 'numbers' 'login/?$'        =>   'login'
+        '~[0-9]{4}/?$~'   =>   'numbers',  // This would pass a URL like /3444 to the view 'numbers' 'login/?$'        =>   'login'
       )
     );

+_Note: View names in the URL scheme (and across Shepherd, in general) are **case-insensitive**._

 ##Views

 Shepherd looks inside the `{PROJECT_NAME}/views` folder to locate your views.
 Each view should go in a file that has the same name as the view, and that file should define a Class that yet again uses that same name.
 For instance, we may have (continuing the above example), a file `login.php` that contains:

-    class Login extends View {
+    class Numbers extends View {
       // Functions and variables here
     }

-Views work with 4 core functions that correspond to the four HTTP methods: `GET`, `POST`, `PUT`, and `DELETE`.
+Views have 4 core functions that correspond to the four HTTP methods: `GET`, `POST`, `PUT`, and `DELETE`.
 In this way, Shepherd promotes building RESTful webapps.

 By default, Shepherd responds to any `GET` requests with a 200 OK response, while the other three are given a `403 FORBIDDEN`.

-There's one other helper function: `GET_Ajax`.
+There's one other core helper function: `GET_Ajax`.
 If this function exists when your page is accessed via Ajax, it will be called instead of the regular `GET` function.

+Of course, you're not limited to these four functions by any means.
+However, it is good practice to have other function calls stem from these five so that it is easy to follow the flow of a web request.

 ###The Four View Functions

-What you do inside these functions is up to you.
-Common things would be gathering data, loading an `html` template to display data, or send back some HTTP response.
+What you do inside the core functions is up to you.
+Common things would be gathering data, loading an `html` template to display data, calling other functions, or sending back an HTTP response.

 ####HTTP Responses

-It happens that it's really easy to reply with the most common HTTP header responses.
+IIt's really easy to reply with the most common HTTP header responses.
 Simply instantiate a new `httpHeaderResponse` object in your view, passing it the name of the response you'd like to give.
 For instance, a 404 error can be given by:

     new httpHeaderResponse( 'Not Found' );

+_Note: The httpHeaderResponse object sets a header variable.
+What this means is that no output can be sent (like an `echo`, for instance) before you instantiate the object._

 ####Resources

 Shepherd comes with a simple system for handling resources stored in `json` files.
 But right now it's in need of some major work.
+It is intended to become an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) system of sorts.

 ##Templating

 Shepherd is configured to work with the [Twig](http://twig.sensiolabs.org/) templating system right out of the box.

-If you set the `$_template` variable within your class, Shepherd will look for that Twig template file in the `{PROJECT_NAME}/templates` folder.
+Using templates is a breeze.
+Simply set the `$_template` variable within your view, and Shepherd will look for that Twig template file in the `{PROJECT_NAME}/templates` folder.

 For instance, inside the `GET` function of the `Login` view above, we might do:

     function GET() {
-      $this->_template = 'login.html';
+      $this->_template = 'app/login.html';
     }

+This would look for the file `{PROJECT_NAME}/templates/app/login.html` to render.

+*Note: The rendering of a template is done in the destructor of a view.*

-_If you wish to use another templating system, all of the logic that binds Shepherd to Twig can be found in the `render.php` file.
-Look there to make your changes._
+_Note: If you wish to use another templating system, all of the Twig code can be found in the `render.php` file.
+It should be pretty simple to swap Twig for any system you want._

 ##Utils